michaelsundaresan/handsofethermain/README.md

-This is the code for my personal business website portfolio.
+This is the code for my personal website/portfolio."# handsofether" "# handsofether"